Keepnet – AI-powered human risk management platform logo

 Increased Sophistication of Cyber Threats, Particularly BEC and Phishing

-Cybercriminals have moved beyond generic spam to deploy highly targeted attacks, such as Business Email Compromise (BEC), credential harvesting, and ransomware-laced phishing emails.
+Cybercriminals have moved far beyond generic spam.
+In 2026, they deploy highly targeted attacks including Business Email Compromise (BEC), credential harvesting, adversary in the middle phishing, and AI generated spear phishing emails that are virtually indistinguishable from legitimate communication.

 Market Implications: